Victoria West..Videos ..Kalahari National Park ..Kruger National Park ..Namibia ..Back to Australia

 South Africa September 82-Oct 84

 I caught up with Judith at Jan Smuts (now Oliver Tambo) Airport where she was worried sick about me.
 I was sort of sober when I arrived.
 Judith had made some friends on the journey to South Africa and they guided her along and helped her stow the luggage.
 We had something to eat and then an air hostess came by and asked us if we would like to take the Milk-Run to Cape Town via George.
 We did and arrived there two hours earlier.
-I range my Mother from the airport to say that we were safe and trying to engage a Taxi to bring us to the Strand.
-Taxi drivers were not keen as bad people would throw rocks and chunks of cement from the overpasses you needed to pass under to get to the Strand.
+I rang my Mother from the airport to say that we were safe and trying to engage a Taxi to bring us to the Strand.
+Taxi drivers were not keen as bad people would throw rocks and chunks of cement from the overpasses which you needed to pass under to get to the Strand.
 Eventually we got one after paying R100 up front.
 The money had not yet devalued there so it was a fair wack to pay for a 24-kilometre ride.

 When we got to Mother’s place, we had to borrow some money off her to pay the Taxi driver.

 Mother wanted to know what happened in Harare and we told her some of the truth.
 For the next few days we kicked our heels up, went for long beach walks and nattered with mother about this and that.

 I had inherited some money and my Aunt’s 1958 Jaguar Mark 4 from my Uncle Lex’s joint estate which was divvied up into 17ths.
 My brother, Bernie, had come from the USA and declared that seeing as I had used his investment to purchase land that instead of me paying him back, I should sign the Jaguar over to him.
 Sensing an advantage here I said “Where do I sign?”